 Day 1.
 Alta Floresta to Cristalino Lodge

-Arrival by 2 p.m. at the latest in Alta Floresta.
-From here we travel by van along a dirt track to the Teles Pires River, stopping at a palm swamp along the way to seek out Point-tailed Palmcreeper and Sulphury Flycatcher.
+You should arrive by 2 p.m. at the latest in Alta Floresta.
+From here we travel by van along a dirt track to the Teles Pires River, stopping at a palm swamp along the way to look for Point-tailed Palmcreeper and Sulphury Flycatcher.
 Once we reach the river we board a motorized canoe and slowly work our way up a tributary of the Teles Pires, the Cristalino River.
 Flanked by beautiful primary forest, this section of the Cristalino River serves as an excellent introduction to the southern Amazon.
 White-winged and White-banded Swallows skim the surface of the water right by our boat, Lowland Tapir often lounges lazily along the riverbank, and Scarlet and Blue-and-yellow Macaws may make a synchronized flyby overhead before we reach the lodge.

 Overnight: Cristalino Lodge